lakshmi2688/COVID_Impact_on_US_Households/README.md

 <p>The goal of this analysis is to gauge the impact of the pandemic on overall household characteristics such as employment status, housing, education disruptions, and dimensions of physical and mental wellness.
 There is a large amount of emotionally negative stimuli related to the COVID-19 pandemic.
 How do people prepare themselves in difficult times like this?
 Analyzing and exploring people's response to pandemic can provide useful insights into people's perspective about COVID and the challenges they face.</p>

+<p>As we all know,the impacts of the pandemic and the economic fallout have been widespread, but are particularly prevalent among Black, Latino, Indigenous, and immigrant households.
+This analysis will  deep dive into some of the impacts of covid by Age group, race and ethinicity.
+We also try to understand the different groups of people based on various characteristics who have been impacted by COVID.
+The research questions will follow quantitative analysis and will target specific variables.
+Below are some references: </p>
+<li><a href='https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-recessions-effects-on-food-housing-and'>Covid Recession effects</a></li>
+<li><a href='https://www.cdc.gov/nchs/covid19/pulse/mental-health.htm'>Covid data from NCHS</a></li>

 ## Repository structure
 ```